 A receive expression is the text string that the BIG-IP looks for in the web page returned by a web server during an extended content verification (ECV) health check.

-Redundant system refers to a pair of controllers that are configured for fail-over.
-In a redundant system, there are two controller units, one running as the active unit and one running as the standby unit.
+Redundant system refers to a pair of BIG-IP units that are configured for fail-over.
+In a redundant system, there are two units, one running as the active unit and one running as the standby unit.
 If the active unit fails, the standby unit takes over and manages connection requests.

 RFC 1918 addresses